 The Parish Council is keen to identify desirable improvements and has recently undertaken a number of initiatives following consultation with parishioners.
 These have concerned taking forward with the County Council various specific concerns relating to highway safety, bus service provision and lobbying for better broadband access for the village.
 Hi-Speed Fibre Broadband arrived in the village late in 2016 & in early 2017 a Neighbourhood Plan was launched to encourage all parishioners to contribute towards their vision of Colston Bassett, hopefully looking towards a vibrant village for the the 2030s and beyond

 The Council encourages the involvement of parishioners.
 For example , the Parish Council carries out (via a band of volunteers and councillors) the gritting of the pavements in the centre of the village when the Nottinghamshire County Council Highways Team, now known as VIA East Midlands, undertake gritting of the main routes through and around the village.
 The Parish Council was one of the first parishes in South Nottinghamshire to put itself forward for this activity and always looks for new volunteers... please contact the Parish Clerk if you want to help your fellow villagers in this or any other way.

 The Council wish to thank all those parishioners who have commented and contributed on many important matters over the years and hope all will continue to participate in and contribute to "village-matters".
-By example, the work carried out by parishioners delivering a comprehensive traffic survey was used by the Parish Council to lobby the County for improvements along Church Gate, especially where the road narrows in the vicinity of St John the Divine church.
-Work remains ongoing, including use the Survey data, to help extend restricted speed limits to the boundaries of the village.
+By example, the work carried out by parishioners delivering a comprehensive traffic survey was used by the Parish Council to lobby the County Council for improvements along Church Gate, especially where the road narrows in the vicinity of St John the Divine church.
+Work remains ongoing, including use of the Survey data, to help extend restricted speed limits towards the boundaries of the village.